wallento/wavedrompy/README.md

 Modify your PATH variable to add the _wavedrompy_ install directory.

-If you have trouble running some scripts, try a dos2linux command on them.
+If you have trouble running some scripts, try a _'dos2linux'_ command on them.

-If necessary, apply a _chmod a+x_ on _WaveDromEditor_ and _WaveDromEditor.exe_ files.
+If necessary, apply a _'chmod a+x'_ on _WaveDromEditor_ and _WaveDromEditor.exe_ files.

 ## AsciiDoctor example
 An _AsciiDoctor_ example is provided to directly generate timing diagrams from _AsciiDoctor_ formatted documents.